DillonSteyl/SCIE1000/Week 5/index_context.md

 You also want to simulate supply and demand, so you update the cost of their initial planet choice by adding 2 billion to the price after you have printed your messages.

-**Task:** Edit the program so that it and prints the cost to visit their initial planet choice and adjacent planets, then prints a message depending on their inital planet choice.
-Finally, update the cost of their inital planet choice by increasing it by 2 billion dollars.
+**Task:** Edit the program so that it prints the cost to visit their initial planet choice and adjacent planets, then prints a message depending on their initial planet choice.
+Finally, update the cost of their initial planet choice by increasing it by 2 billion dollars.

 The costs are stored in the array `costs`, in order of how close they are to the sun.
 The index of the planets they choose are stored in the variable `planet`.